Joining a trade union

 Paying by check-off

-Your employer isn’t legally required to take union membership subs from your pay and send it to the union.
+Your employer doesn’t have to take union membership subs from your pay and send it to the union.
 They can stop sending your membership subs unless your employment contract says they have to.

 Your employer can’t take union membership subs from your pay without your written permission.
 Many trade unions will get your agreement to pay by check-off when you join, and forward it to your employer.

 You can also ask your employer in writing to stop taking money from your pay for check-off whenever you want.
 They must then stop taking subs from your pay as soon as it’s possible.